MiaJLee/MiaJLee/README.md

-# Hi there, It's Jihyung 👋
+# Hi there, This is Jihyung 👋

 <!-- English -->